kstad21/cse15l-lab-reports/index.md

         ```
     - example 2: search the entire `technical` directory and redirect file names that have lines matching "rna" into a file called `files-with-rna.txt`.
 Note that this is in the working directory `technical`.
         - command: `grep -l "rna" $(find -f .) > files-with-rna.txt`
-        - output: no output, instead we get a file containing MANY file names, including:
+        - output: we get a file containing MANY file names, including:
         ```
         ./government/About_LSC/LegalServCorp_v_VelazquezSyllabus.txt
         ./government/About_LSC/Progress_report.txt